maro14/goblog/README.md

 3. Build the project using in client `pnpm run build` and  `pnpm run dev`.
 4. Start the server using `pnpm dev`.

-## Contributing

-Contributions to the project are welcome!
-To contribute, follow these guidelines:

-- Fork the repository and clone it locally.
-- Create a new branch for your changes.
-- Make your modifications and commit them.
-- Push your branch to your forked repository.
-- Open a pull request with a detailed description of your changes.

 ## License

 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

-## Credits

-- Teheskhiel Fritz: Project Developer

----

-Feel free to customize and expand upon this template based on your project's specific needs.
-Good luck with your documentation!